-Democratic coaching is the most “free” way of coaching, as the name itself suggests.
-Basically, with this style of coaching, the coachee has maximal freedom and accountability for the final results.
-The coach simply is there to track the progress and somehow contribute to and motivate the client for further action.
+Democratic coaching is the most “free” way of coaching.
+With this style of coaching, the coachee has maximal freedom and accountability for the final results.
+The coach is there to track the progress and somehow contribute to and motivate the client for further action.
 Or assist them in finding the best way to achieve something they desire.

-This type of coaching is beneficial because it not only helps the clients to grow but also improves their decision-making abilities.
-You can filter or come up with a list of new goals using SMART or other goal creation techniques and further work on achieving these together.
+Imagine a person comes to you without even specific goals in mind, and they do not have a shortage of time.
+This is one of the best styles to implement for this case.
+You can come up with a list of new goals using SMART or other goal-creation techniques and further work on achieving these together.

-If the client already has a specific goal in mind and wants a simple and efficient plan to achieve it, then the authoritarian coaching style is the way to go.
+If the client already has a specific goal in mind and wants a simple and efficient plan, then the authoritarian coaching style is the way to go.

 The belief on which relies the whole style is “balance & harmony,” alongside the interconnection between everything in this life.
 So, holistic style is about finding balance in everything, including decision-making.
 This coaching style aims to broaden the coachee’s worldview and help them see more that is out there, including opportunities.

-If a coachee came to you without a very specific set of financial, love, or career goals but with an overall idea to change their lives and make them better, then the Holistic coaching style will benefit them most.
-With holistic coaching, you can help them to examine and analyze various situations and aspects and grow as a person.
-Assist them in the process of reshaping their minds and giving them tools, so they are able to create their own realities.
+If a coachee came to you without a specific set of financial, love, or career goals but with an overall idea to change their lives and improve them, then the Holistic coaching style will benefit them most.
+Assist them in the process of reshaping their minds and giving them tools so they can create their realities.

-Autocratic coaching is very close to the authoritarian coaching style, although if in the authoritarian the client and coach come to a mutual agreement on the further plan, in autocratic coaching, the coach decides ultimately every aspect (besides the goal).
+Autocratic coaching is very close to the authoritarian coaching style.
+However, if in the authoritarian the client and coach come to a mutual agreement on the further plan, in autocratic coaching, the coach decides ultimately every aspect (besides the goal).

 Autocratic coaching is the best style to teach clients to stay committed to their goals and future.
 Also, it will help clients to learn discipline.